 Prajñāparādha: The Bridge Between Yoga and Ayurveda

-There is a foundational concept in Ayurveda that is often mentioned, but not always fully understood.
-It is so central that it is considered the root cause of disease when examined at its deepest level.
+There is a foundational concept in Ayurveda that is frequently mentioned but rarely grasped in its full depth.
+It is a concept so central that classical texts identify it as the ultimate root cause of disease.

 This concept is prajñāparādha.